FAQs

 Not unless you want to.
 We’ve arranged free night buses running hourly from midnight — so if you’re staying in Piazza Armerina, you’re covered.
 If you’re outside town, though, you’ll need to pre-book a taxi or organise a driver.

-No, not really.
-After midnight, taxis are almost impossible to find — so we don’t recommend counting on them.
-If you’re not driving, your best options are taking the night bus, or pre-booking a cab in advance (either directly, or through your hotel).
+Not really.
+After midnight, taxis are almost impossible to find — so we don’t recommend counting on an easy, spontaneous booking.
+Your options are taking the night bus, pre-booking a cab beforehand, designating a driver in advance, or driving back in a sober state yourself.

 Most hotels and B&Bs are happy to organise late-night pick-ups.
-It’s worth asking when you book your room, so you’re covered.
+It’s worth asking when you book your room.

-The night bus only runs within town.
-If your accommodation is further out, you’ll need to arrange a taxi or driver to meet you at one of the bus stops, or book a direct transfer from the venue.
+The night bus only stops at designated locations in and around Piazza Armerina.
+If your accommodation is farther away, you will need to arrange for a taxi to meet you at one of the stops, or book a direct transfer from your place of stay.

 Absolutely!
 If you’re in a small group, sharing makes late-night transport cheaper and easier.